mozdevz/opensource/README.md

 - [Mozambique Developer Survey](https://github.com/mozdevz/Mozambique-Developer-Survey) - Mozambique Developer Survey is a comprehensive survey organized by [@mozdevz](https://github.com/mozdevz) to uncover the world of developers in Mozambique.

+- [Moz-schools-api](https://github.com/FranciscoJunior12/Moz-Schools-API) -  is an API that provides access to detailed information about schools in Mozambique such as name, province, district, code, latitude and longitude coordinates. by [@franciscojunior12](https://github.com/franciscojunior12).

 ## <a name="N"> </a>N

 - [Nyandayeyo](https://github.com/Nelzio/Nyandayeyo) - Reports App **By [@Nelzio](https://github.com/Nelzio)**